Jadens-arc/jadenarceneaux.com/frontend/content/_index.md

 Don't hesitate to reach me @ contact@jadenarceneaux.com and feel free to encrypt your emails using my public key listed above.

 Also, this whole website is open-sourced, and honestly, it's one of my favorite projects.
-You can check out the code [here](https://github.com/jadens-arc/jadenarceneaux.com).
+You can [check out the code](https://github.com/jadens-arc/jadenarceneaux.com).